docker/docs/docker-for-aws/faqs.md

 ## What do I do if I get `KeyPair error` on AWS?
 As part of the prerequisites, you need to have an SSH key uploaded to the AWS region you are trying to deploy to.
-For more information about adding an SSH key pair to your account, please refer to the [Amazon EC2 Key Pairs docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+For more information about adding an SSH key pair to your account, refer to the [Amazon EC2 Key Pairs docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 ## Where are my container logs?